 Kien Luong District People's Committee is interested in investing in electricity and irrigation systems to serve production, creating conditions for people to access capital, supporting breeds, food, and technical training for people to convert production.

-Mr. Nguyen Dang Giang, residing in Ba Nui hamlet, Binh An commune (Kien Luong district, Kien Giang province) raises pearl grouper under the canopy of coastal protection forests.
+Mr. Nguyen Dang Giang, residing in Ba Nui hamlet, Binh An commune (Kien Luong district, Kien Giang province) raises pearl grouper under the canopy of coastal protection forest.
 Pearl grouper is a specialty fish that sells for an expensive price and is suitable for raising in Binh An commune.

 Mr. Tran Ky Ba, residing in Ba Nui hamlet, Binh An commune (Kien Luong district, Kien Giang province) and his wife and children have been contracted forest land for nearly 20 years.
 During that time, he has pursued and stuck with the forest.
 Thanks to the forest, Mr. Ba's family has now escaped poverty and has a more prosperous life.